-The Statement of Accounts summarises the Council's transactions for the 2016/2017 financial year and its position at the year-end of 31 March 2017.
-The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations 2015, which those Regulations require to be prepared in accordance with proper accounting practices.
-These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2016/2017 supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 12 of the Finance Act 2003.
+The financial statements summarises the Council's transactions for the 2017/2018 financial year and its position at the year-end of 31 March 2018.
+The Council is required to prepare annual financial statements by the Accounts and Audit (England) Regulations 2015, which those Regulations require to be prepared in accordance with proper accounting practices.
+These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017/2018 supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 12 of the Finance Act 2003.

-The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
+The accounting convention adopted in the financial statements is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.

-The Council prepares its accounts on the basis that it remains a going concern; that assumes that the functions of the Council will continue in operational existence.
+The Council prepares its financial statements on the basis that it remains a going concern; that assumes that the functions of the Council will continue in operational existence.